EgosOwn/onionr/SECURITY.md

 * Cryptography/protocol issues
 * Denying nodes access to the network by segmenting them out with Sybil nodes

-We do not consider non-network based same-machine attacks to be very significant, but we are still willing to listen.
+We do not consider OS user-level side channel attacks on a shared machine to be very significant, but we are still willing to listen.

 # Rewards

-Onionr is a student-owned hobby project, resources are not available for large rewards.
+Onionr is a hobbyist project, resources are not available for monetary rewards.

-Stickers or other small rewards are available.
+Shirts/stickers or other small rewards are available.
 We reserve the right to refuse rewards for any reason.

 Public recognition can be given upon request.